 I'm creative and practical, I enjoy thinking up new concepts and working with clients to get the most impact for their brand or campaign.

 I can also work within strict house styles, solo or as part of a bigger team.
-Used to working to tight deadlines, I have 15 years of experience in commercial design.
+Used to working to tight deadlines, I have over 20 years of experience in commercial design.

 Re-coding and designing a series of 5 responsive templates to use different branding and layout, to match the online website and printed magazines.